 How to Search for Crypto-Loot Bot on Criminal IP

-Result when searched “CRLT.Anonymous” as the keyword on Criminal IP Asset Search
+Result when searching for the keyword “CRLT.Anonymous” on Criminal IP Asset Search

 Search result after narrowing down to only 200 OK Crypto-Loot miners